 I simply can’t look at a VW Golf without imagining the glorious lime green and brown 1979 Ford LTD Country Squire from the movie National Lampoon.
 Poking fun at station wagons of the ’70s, it set the tone for future generations of car owners.
 To this day, station wagons don’t sell well in the US.
 Clearly I’m a product of my culture.

 For the millions of VW Golf owners tooling around Europe, I can only assume that either they have the smaller 3-door hatchback model that isn’t as homely as the longer 4-door station wagon, or they sacrificed their vanity for affordability and practicality.
 Or perhaps they’re just European and see the aesthetics of a vehicle from a European perspective.

 Either way, back in December, a friend of a friend in Fribourg raved about her VW Golf.
 When a car finally popped up online that met our basic criteria, we took the train to the nearby town of Wallenried to test drive it.

-Considering that the car was 14 years old, maybe I should cut it some slack though.
+Considering that the car is 14 years old, maybe I should cut it some slack.